READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Experiments and Results

 \textbf{Evaluation Metrics}.
 Generation performance is assessed using several metrics.
 For visual quality, we employ the Fréchet Inception Distance (FID)~\cite{fid} for image-level realism between synthesized videos and reference images and the Fréchet Video Distance (FVD)~\cite{fvd} for frame-level realism between synthesized and ground-truth videos; lower values indicate better performance for both metrics.
 Lip synchronization is measured with SyncNet~\cite{syncnet}, where a higher Synchronization Confidence (Sync-C) and a lower Synchronization Distance (Sync-D) indicate superior alignment with speech input.
 We further use the Expression-FID (E-FID) metric from EMO~\cite{emo} to measure the expression divergence between synthesized and ground-truth videos, with lower values indicating more faithful reproduction of expressions.
 Finally, we evaluate the efficiency of the diffusion backbone of each model by measuring the average runtime of the backbone per video (Runtime).

 \textbf{Baselines}.
-We benchmark our proposed method against several state-of-the-art (SOTA) open-source implementations, including full-video diffusion strategies such as Sonic~\cite{sonic}, EchoMimic~\cite{echomimic}, Hallo~\cite{hallo}, and AniPortrait~\cite{aniportrait}, as well as motion-space diffusion models like AniTalker~\cite{anitalker}.
-All quantitative and qualitative comparisons are conducted on the same device using identical test data with the same length of 4.84s (121 frames) to ensure fair evaluation.
+We benchmark our method against several SOTA open-source methods, including end-to-end diffusion methods such as Sonic~\cite{sonic}, EchoMimic~\cite{echomimic}, Hallo~\cite{hallo}, FantasyTalking~\cite{fantasytalking} and AniPortrait~\cite{aniportrait}, as well as motion-space diffusion methods like AniTalker~\cite{anitalker} and Ditto~\cite{ditto}.
+All comparisons are conducted on the same device using identical test data with the same length of 4.84s (121 frames) to ensure fair evaluation.